JackSzwergold/ArsAurum-Main/user/pages/01.home/default.md

 The first significant site I had was known as the _Royal Journal_.
 That mish-mash of a site initially lived at long defunct ISP, [ExecPC](https://en.wikipedia.org/wiki/ExecPC_BBS).
 The URL was most likely: `http://www.execpc.com/~jackgold`, which some will recognize as a classic Apache web server shared system user-space URL.
 The site was created by me as a “solo” project that allowed me to do web things back in the day that had 100% nothing to do with my day job as the webmaster of _the Onion_’s germinal web site.

 It mainly consisted of what the kids nowadays would call “shit posts” mixed with classic 1990s zine-ish content: Scans and pictures of cool stuff and some projects of mine as well.
 It would eventually grow into it’s own domain name that resided at this URL: `http://www.royaljournal.com/`.
 I pulled it offline and blocked the [Internet Archive’s Wayback Machine](https://web.archive.org) from archiving it because I was simply sick of it and sick of dealing with.
 The main draw of the site was a gallery of found random things I called the _Royal Journal’s Gallery of Found Art_.
-This was the pre-social media days of the internet and the idea of pocket computers with cameras on them didn’t exist yet; so the idea of posting pictures of cool/funny found items and posting them online was novel at best.
+This was the pre-social media days of the internet and the idea of networked pocket computers with cameras on them didn’t exist yet; so the idea of posting pictures of cool/funny found items online was novel at best.

 So I was cutting edge in that respect.